onflow/flow-cli/docs/snapshot-save.md

 - OutputPath: `path to save the snapshot file`
 - Valid Input: any valid string path

-This is where the protocol snapshot JSON file will be saved.
+Output path where the protocol snapshot JSON file will be saved.

 ## Flags